 Review Your Exemptions Very Carefully

 Each state has a distinct collection of bankruptcy exemptions.
-Prior to submitting your case, speak to an experienced Chattanooga bankruptcy attorney to find out about the Tennessee exemption laws.
+Prior to submitting your case, speak to an experienced Chattanooga attorney to find out about the Tennessee exemption laws.
 This will ensure you could keep all your property in Chapter 7 or Chapter 13.

 You are permitted to protect more of your assets by engaging in a reasonable amount of exemption planning as long as it is done in good faith.
 If you have nonexempt property, you might have the ability to transform it into exempt prior to filing your case.